 Chief Hood spoke of preparations to be made regarding an active shooter event and stated that the Rescue Task Force was comprised of specially trained firefighters and paramedics.

-He noted that active shooter preparedness included: 1) Rescue Task Force; 2) Community-wide active shooter presentations; 3) Ongoing training; and 4) Purchase and testing of response equipment and ballistic gear.
+He active preparedness included: noted that shooter 1) Rescue Task Force: Community-wide active shooter presentations; 3) Ongoing training; and 4) Purchase and testing of response equipment and ballistic gear.
 He stated that the Rescue Task Force was specially trained and equipped teams which would be deployed with Law Enforcement during an active shooter event or a complex coordinated terror attack.
 He noted that the Rescue Task Force would treat, triage, and transport victims.
 He stated that "Stop the Bleed" kit stations would provide bystanders and initial first responders with quick and easy access to essential medical equipment to stop life-threatening bleeding in public buildings and populated public areas.
 He stated that downtown planning was assisted by use of the U.S. National Grid which improved emergency response planning, the ability to share information with other agencies, and faster deployment of lifesaving resources.
+He reviewed the Complex Coordinated Terrorism Attack and Active Shooter training accomplished.